16-DAY JAPAN RAIL ADVENTURE

 Rise and shine early this morning because you don’t want to miss out on eating like the locals.
 A donburi breakfast is basically steamed rice and anything you choose to have on top – even Hakodate’s famous catch, squid!
 It may sound all too lunch-like for you, but hey; when in Rome… or in this case, when in Japan… and the options are almost endless!

 Afterwards, you’ll leave Hokkaido Island behind for Japan’s mainland via the Seikan Tunnel.
 The train ride is so smooth you’ll never know that for more than 23 km you’re travelling below the seabed.
-That’s just a part of the three-hour journey, but it’s a train trip to tick off your must-do list
+That’s just a part of the three-hour journey, but it’s a train trip to tick off your must-do list!

 Hirosaki Castle is not only a quintessential Japanese castle that’s absolutely photo-worthy, it’s also a place to step back and take in the bigger picture because looming in the background is an unexpected showstopper.
 Welcome to Mt Fuji without the crowds!
 Here is its little-known look-alike, but equally as imposing, Mt Iwaki.

-Accommodation: Route Inn, Hirosaki, or similar
+Accommodation: Route Inn Hirosaki Ekmae or similar

 Included: Breakfast, lunch and dinner